"Time is the echo of an axe

-And don't forget, from Bob Kruger's legendary ElectricStory: My first short story collection, and my fix-up novella of three Wilson Wu short stories.
+And don't forget, from Bob Kruger's legendary ElectricStory: My first short story collection, and Numbers Don't Lie, my fix-up novella of three Wilson Wu short stories.

 I am editing a cool SF series for PM called Outspoken Authors.
 Each volume includes a story, a rant, an interview and an argument by a lefty writer with Something to Say.

-The Paul Robeson film that I scripted with Richard Akel of Four Stars International is "in pre-production" (IMDB) with some big names: Director Vondie Curtis-Hall; Lou Gossett Jr. as W.E.B.
+The Paul Robeson film that I scripted with Richard Akel of Four Stars International is still "in pre-production" (IMDB) with some big names: Director Vondie Curtis-Hall; Lou Gossett Jr. as W.E.B.
 DuBois, and Sidney Poitier's daughter Sydney as Robeson's glamorous, brilliant and faithful wife Eslanda Cardozo Goode Robeson.
-Shooting scheduled for 2015.
-How can it fail?
+I'm still hopeful.

-My lunar junkyard adventure, "The Hole in the Hole," is under option by the Brooklyn film team of John Ramaine and David Capurso.
-I think these guys have what it takes.
+My lunar junkyard adventure, "The Hole in the Hole," is under option by Brooklyn actor/director David Capurso.
+It's adapted from the first section of Numbers Don't Lie.

 My day job is writing THIS MONTH IN HISTORY, for Locus magazine.
-It's the longest-running trade magazine fiction feature in the history of the Universe.
+It's the longest-running trade magazine fiction feature in the Universe.